by Kelley York

 Not for the first time in the last hour, Brody swiveled around in his chair to stare up at Archer, pleading.
 His bloodshot eyes ruined the effect.
 “Archer… Don’t make me do this, man.
 You don’t understand.
 I don’t—”

 “I’ll change.”
-A drop of sweat slid down his brow, the line of his blocky jaw, onto the paper.
+A drop of sweat slid down his brow, over the line of his blocky jaw, and onto the paper.
 Archer wrinkled his nose.

 Brody sobbed like no grown man should, but he did as he was told.
 It didn’t matter that Brody outweighed him by a good forty pounds.
 While Archer was no pushover, Brody was built like a bull and could have plowed him over if he tried.